-The Group adopted the Basic indicator approach in line with CBB regulation to compute total capital charge in respect of operational risk which amounted to US\$ 6,871 thousand on operational risk weighted exposure of US\$ 54,971 thousand.
-This operational risk weighted exposure is computed using the Basic indicator approach, where a fixed percentage (Alpha), which is 15% of the average previous of three years' annual gross income, is multiplied by 12.50 operational capital charge; years with positive gross income are counted for computation of capital charge.
+The Group adopted the Basic indicator approach in line with CBB regulation to compute total capital charge in respect of operational risk which amounted to US\$ 7,130 thousand on operational risk weighted exposure of US\$ 57,038 thousand.
+This operational risk weighted exposure is computed using the Basic indicator approach, where a fixed percentage (Alpha), which is 15% of the average previous of three years' annual gross income (years with positive gross income are counted for computation of capital charge), is multiplied by 12.50 operational capital charge.